Koksheng/sql-tutorial/src/levels/main/level25/README.md

-现在，我们想要合并这两张表的数据，分别执行 UNION 操作和 UNION ALL 操作。
+Now, let's merge the data from these two tables, performing UNION and UNION ALL operations separately.

-UNION 操作：
+UNION operation:

 ```sql
 SELECT name, age, department